petershin/liferay-learn/docs/commerce/latest/en/order-management/developer-guide/order-type-api-basics.md

 | `OrderTypeResource orderTypeResource = builder.authentication(...).build();` | Use basic authentication and generate an `OrderTypeResource` service instance. |
 | `orderTypeResource.postOrderType(...);`                                      | Call the `orderTypeResource.postOrderType` method and pass the data to post.   |

-Note that the project includes the `com.liferay.headless.commerce.admin.order.client.jar` file as a dependency.
+The project includes the `com.liferay.headless.commerce.admin.order.client.jar` file as a dependency.
 You can find client JAR dependency information for all REST applications in the API explorer in your installation at `/o/api` (e.g., <http://localhost:8080/o/api>).

 ```{note}
 The `main` method's comment demonstrates running the class.